jsabahu/AIDL24_SelfDriving/README.md

 ## Dataset

-We utilize [Dataset Name], which contains [X] images of diverse road scenes.
-This dataset is crucial for our project due to its comprehensive coverage of various driving conditions and high-quality annotations.
+We use [BDD100K Dataset](https://www.vis.xyz/bdd100k/), which contains 100.000 images of diverse road scenes.
+This dataset is crucial for our project due to its comprehensive coverage of various driving conditions and high-quality annotations.\
+You can download the dataset from [here](https://dl.cv.ethz.ch/bdd100k/data/)

-## Analysis of the Dataset
+### Analysis of the Dataset

-Our dataset comprises [X] training images and [Y] validation images.
-We've conducted thorough preprocessing, including normalization and augmentation, to optimize model performance.
+The BDD100K dataset is a comprehensive collection of 100,000 images capturing diverse road scenes.
+This dataset is pivotal for projects involving autonomous driving, computer vision, and scene understanding due to its extensive coverage of various driving conditions and high-quality annotations.

+#### 1. Overview

+* **Number of Images**: 100,000
+* **Resolution**: 1280x720 pixels
+* **Annotations**: Multiple types including object detection, lane marking, drivable area, and segmentation.
+* **Driving Conditions**: Diverse, covering different weather conditions, times of day, and various locations.

+#### 2. Data Types and Annotations
+* **Object Detection**: Bounding boxes for objects such as cars, pedestrians, traffic signs, and cyclists.
+* **Lane Marking**: Polylines indicating the position of lane markings on the road.
+* **Drivable Area**: Segmentation maps identifying areas that are drivable.
+* **Semantic Segmentation**: Pixel-level labels for different objects and regions in the image.
+* **Instance Segmentation**: Pixel-level labels with instance information for objects.

 ## Models